-There are times when all of the data on a specific server has to be moved.
-When this happens, all the files and applications are transferred to another server unit in a complicated procedure called server migration.
+Sometimes all the data on a server has to be moved.
+When this happens, all the files and applications are transferred to another server unit in a procedure called server migration.

-When the server is being worked on it is no longer operational.
-A major server repair job is a setback for a business because companies need their server working to keep operations going.
-In extreme situations, IT technicians will migrate the data from the server being worked on to a temporary virtualized server, allowing operations to continue during the repair.
-When the main server is fixed, the data will then be migrated back.
+When the server is being worked on, it’s down.
+Everything grinds to a halt until it’s back online unless IT technicians migrate the data from the server being worked on to a temporary virtualized server.
+This allows operations to continue during the repair.
+When the main server is fixed, the data can then be migrated back.

-Server migration is a big part of the data recovery process.
-When a server’s data is backed up, it’s stored on a network device, like a Backup and Disaster Recovery (BDR) solution from Quikteks.
-A server’s data can also be backed up in the cloud.
-A device like BDR utilizes both local and cloud data backup procedures.
-This way, if there’s ever a serious disaster that affects your physical network, you can still have access to your company’s data.
-Server migration happens when the backed up data is moved to a server that’s been fixed after a disaster.
+Server migration is essential to the data recovery process.
+Backup data is stored on a network device, like a Backup and Disaster Recovery (BDR) solution from Quikteks.
+A device like our BDR uses both local and cloud data backup to protect your data during a disaster.
+Server migration happens when the backed up data is moved to a new server.

-In a BDR data recovery scenario, your company can continue to work by accessing your backed up data directly from the BDR.
-This is different than server migration.
-Accessing data from the BDR is what’s known as server virtualization.
-There’s a difference between server migration and server virtualization.
-However, it’s possible to migrate the data from one virtualized server to another, which is what happens with data recovery.
-We hope this clears things up.
+In this scenario, your company can continue to access your backed up data directly from the BDR.
+This is called server virtualization, different from server migration.
+It’s also possible to migrate the data from one virtualized server to another to restore data.

 To have the professionals at Quikteks answer your questions on server virtualization, or to learn more about securely backing up your data with BDR, give us a call at (973) 882-4644.